silverstripeltd/bespoke-standards/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an Sniff for this project
-title: "Short clear titles please"
+title: Short clear titles please
-labels: ["enhancement", "sniff", "triage"]
+labels: enhancement, sniff
 assignees: ''

 ---

 ## {{ Title for your Feature Request }}

 <!-- Update the following example to be relevant -->